factualFossa/factualfossa.github.io/now.markdown

 ---
-layout: post
+layout: page
-title:  "Projects"
+title: Now
-date:   2023-08-23 08:11:00 +0200
-categories: capturamundi photography
+permalink: /now/
 ---

+## What I am doing right now

 Here is a list of projects I am currently involved in.
-Please note that some projects are *active*, while others may be *inactive*, temporarily abandoned for various reasons.
+Please note that some of them are *active*, while others may be *inactive*, temporarily abandoned for various reasons.
 Additionally, projects labeled as *"experimental"* are ones I am pursuing without overthinking, allowing for trial and error.

 ### Active